-Chemical and Biomolecular Engineering Graduate Studies
+Chemical Engineering Graduate Studies

 Area of specialization for graduate students include corrosion science and engineering, (bio)engineered and nanoscale systems, environmental engineering, interfacial engineering, chemical reaction engineering, catalysis, and molecular simulations.
 Faculty engineer the molecules, materials, devices, and systems for solving chemical engineering problems and beyond in energy, health, and sustainability industries.